 Effective Employee Engagement Strategies

-Employees care about their current responsibilities and are also interested in knowing what the future holds for them.
+Clarity of roles and responsibilitiesEmployees care about their current responsibilities and are also interested in knowing what the future holds for them.
 Will their contributions be valued?
 Will they be promoted?
 Will there be a different, more responsible role for them?
 Such clarity helps contain attrition, especially with newer generations who are not shy of periodically switching companies.

 You may reward employees with items that are useful to them.
-For example, gardening set for someone who likes gardening.
-This builds trust, ensures employees that even their slightest efforts and wins are being recognized.
+For example, a gardening set for someone who likes gardening.
+This builds trust and ensures employees that even their slightest efforts and wins are being recognized.

-Be open and transparent about your processes, be it for appraisals, business management, etc. Employees that trust organizations tend to stay for longer durations and are highly engaged.
+Fair and transparent processesBe open and transparent about your processes, be it for appraisals, business management, etc. Employees that trust organizations tend to stay for longer durations and are highly engaged.

-Communication cannot and should not be one-way, it is imperative that employees feel their opinions and concerns will be heard.
+Be receptiveCommunication cannot and should not be one-way.
+It is imperative that employees feel their opinions and concerns will be heard.
 They need to feel they can contribute new ideas that will help the organization’s business, improve processes, and boost productivity.

-As per Gallup’s 2013 State of the Global Workplace study, about 30% of employees in the US are engaged at their workplace, while 52% are disengaged and 18% are “actively disengaged”.
+As per Gallup’s 2013 State of the Global Workplace study, about 30% of employees in the U.S. are engaged at their workplace, while 52% are disengaged, and 18% are “actively disengaged.”

 Worse, this “actively- disengaged” population overshadows the engaged population and is considered to be hostile and speak out their unhappiness out loud, which in turn increases the number of disengaged employees through sheer employee-to-employee thought induction.

-Although employee engagement varies widely by region, culture and economic conditions, at a macro (large-scale) level, an organization tends to face losses that are irreparable and irreversible, therefore to avoid such a situation at any time during the business life cycle, the management needs to ensure that they have employee engagement best practices put in place.
+Although employee engagement varies widely by region, culture, and economic conditions, at a macro (large-scale) level, an organization tends to face losses that are irreparable and irreversible.
+Therefore to avoid such a situation at any time during the business life cycle, the management needs to ensure that they have employee engagement best practices put in place.

-In today’s competitive business world the benefits of positive employee engagement can not only be neglected but need to be actively promoted.
+In today’s competitive business world, the benefits of positive employee engagement can not only be neglected but need to be actively promoted.

 According to a study, nearly 1.4 million employees in about 50,000 businesses across the U.S. have been said to positively connect with their work culture.
-As a result of this, these businesses have been able to rank much higher in business performance metrics such as higher profitability, better productivity, efficient ROI per employee, low attrition rate and improved ability to attract new talent.
+As a result of this, these businesses have been able to rank much higher in business performance metrics such as higher profitability, better productivity, efficient ROI per employee, low attrition rate, and improved ability to attract new talent.

-These compelling studies also indicate that high employee engagement organizations
+These compelling studies also indicate that high employee engagement organizations:

 - Outperform their competitors by 20%.